2007 Formula One World Championship: Other changes

 On 30 September 2006, Cosworth announced that they would temporarily withdraw from Formula One as an engine supplier, citing lack of room for supplying engines for private teams after Williams switched to Toyota engines and Spyker opted for Ferrari engines from 2007 season onwards and thus for the first time since 1962 a Formula One season did not feature Cosworth-powered cars.
 However the company would return to the sport from 2010 season onwards.

-Season calendar
+Calendar

-On 29 August 2006, The FIA published a provisional calendar for the 2007 FIA Formula One World Championship.
+On 29 August 2006, the FIA published a provisional calendar for the 2007 FIA Formula One World Championship.
 The San Marino and European Grands Prix were excluded, although the European round would later make a comeback (see below).
 The final calendar (above), which confirmed that the San Marino Grand Prix would not return, was released on 18 October 2006.

 For the first time in nearly half a century, no German Grand Prix was held as a result of the circuits previously hosting a Grand Prix in Germany beginning to alternate in organizing the German Grand Prix.
 However, the promoter for the Hockenheim race controlled the rights to the descriptor "German Grand Prix" and an agreement could not be reached between them and the Nürburgring circuits for the naming rights.
-The Nürburgring event therefore retained its usual Grand Prix of Europe title.
+The Nürburgring event therefore retained its usual European Grand Prix title.